-Dan Gilligan joined IFPRI as a Postdoctoral Fellow in 2002 and is now a Senior Research Fellow in IFPRI’s Poverty, Health and Nutrition Division.
-His research addresses the economics of household investments in childhood education and nutrition in developing countries, as well as the impact and cost-effectiveness of social protection and food aid programs.
-Much of his research is based on experimental and quasi-experimental impact evaluations of large scale social programs.
+Dan Gilligan is a Senior Research Fellow in IFPRI’s Poverty, Health and Nutrition Division.
+His research addresses the economics of household investments in childhood nutrition and education in developing countries, as well as the impact and cost-effectiveness of social protection and agricultural and nutrition interventions.
+Much of his research is based on experimental and quasi-experimental impact evaluations.

 Two recent projects address (i) the role of information and social networks in the diffusion and sustainable adoption of biofortified crops, and (ii) parental incentives to improve cognitive outcomes for children attending early childhood development centers.
 Dan’s research has been featured in The New York Times, the Economist, The Atlantic online and in blog posts at the World Bank and The Guardian online.
 Dan holds a Ph.D. in Agricultural and Resource Economics from University of Maryland.